 Here we go.

-You know, the Daily Mail had chronicled a story about Orgy Island and the Lolita Express, where an accuser says that Epstein has signed two girls to take care of Bill Clinton.
+You know, the Daily Mail had chronicled a story about Orgy Island and the Lolita Express, where an accuser says that Epstein assigned two girls to take care of Bill Clinton.

 It's not going to jail.

-Anyway, so over the weekend, they they raid his place and apparently find a stash in his safe somewhere in a lock safe, some 77 million dollar Upper East Side Mansion where authorities find all this kitty porn.
+Anyway, so over the weekend, they raid his place and apparently find a stash in his safe somewhere in a locked safe, some $77 million Upper Eastside mansion where authorities find all this kiddie porn.

-By the way, I mean there's nothing lower than violating children in my in my world.
+By the way, I mean, there's nothing lower than violating children in my world.

 You know, even in prison, I mean, prisoners, you're in there for this type of thing, and you are persona non grata.